Skip to content

 // ready == true,安全地继续执行

-The logic here is: check the condition first, and if it's not met, call wait; after wait returns, check again, looping until the condition is true.
-This makes spurious wakeups harmless—even if spuriously woken up, the loop will check ready again, find it's still false, and continue to wait.
+The logic of this code is: check the condition first, and if it is not met, wait.
+After wait returns, check again, looping until the condition holds.
+This makes spurious wakeups harmless—even if a spurious wakeup occurs, the loop checks ready again, finds it is still false, and continues to wait.

 The C++ standard library encapsulates this pattern into a more convenient overload: wait with a predicate: